hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922193v1-when-does-reasoning-matter-a-controlled-study-of-reasonings-contribu.md

 ---
 layout: default
-title: When Does Reasoning Matter?
-A Controlled Study of Reasoning's Contribution to Model Performance
+title: "When Does Reasoning Matter?
+A Controlled Study of Reasoning's Contribution to Model Performance"
 ---

 # When Does Reasoning Matter?
 A Controlled Study of Reasoning's Contribution to Model Performance